sdnfv/openNetVM/docs/INSTALL.md

 Before installation of OpenNetVM, please check your machine to see if it could meet the **minimum** requirements as following:

-1.1  check what NIC do you have by typing, see if your NIC belongs to one of [Supported NICs](http://dpdk.org/).
+1.1  check what NIC do you have by typing, see if your NIC belongs to one of [Supported NICs](http://dpdk.org/doc/nics/).

  `$lspci | awk '/net/ {print $1}' | xargs -i% lspci -ks %`

-1.2  check what operating system do you have by typing, your Kernel version should be higher than 2.6.33.
+1.2  check what operating system you have by typing:

  `$uname -a`

+ your Kernel version should be higher than 2.6.33.

 1.3  check if your system supports uio